About Diabetes Malaysia

 In 1981, a group of doctors and individuals wanted to set up an organisation with the aim of providing social services to diabetics and establish a centre for dissemination of information on diabetes.
 This group of people founded Persatuan Diabetis Malaysia ("PDM"), which was registered as a social association with the Registrar of Societies on 16.
 June 1983.
 PDM is now known officially as Diabetes Malaysia.

 Since its inception in 1983, PDM now has :-

 8,061 registered members throughout Malaysia (2005).

 The more established State Branches organise regular counselling session, public forums and talks and issue publications to its members.

-PDM is working with other organisations to promote the formation of the ASEAN Diabetes Educators Association ("ADEA").
+Diabetes Malaysia is working with other organisations to promote the formation of the ASEAN Diabetes Educators Association ("ADEA").
 The ADEA, when formally established, will conduct courses for diabetes educators.
-It is envisaged that PDM will have a role to play in the ADEA courses.
+It is envisaged that Diabetes Malaysia will have a role to play in the ADEA courses.
 The manual, "Diabetes Education For Health Professionals" was formally launched in Manila on December, 1995.
 The manual focussed on the certification requirement for the ASEAN Diabetes Educator and the core curriculum in Diabetes Education for Health Professionals.